-Now he has come to the West for the first time.
-We feel so privileged and fortunate that H.H.
-Dudjom Yangsi Rinpoche has kindly accepted to come and bless Padmasambhava Meditation Center.
-This will be a blessing for not just the Denver area, but the entire region will receive the blessing of this powerful emanation of Padmasambhava’s regent.
+In July 2018, he came to the West for the first time.
+We felt so privileged and fortunate that H.H.
+Dudjom Yangsi Rinpoche kindly accepted to come and bless Padmasambhava Meditation Center.
+This was a blessing for not just the Denver area, but the entire region will receive the blessing of this powerful emanation of Padmasambhava’s regent.

-This time H.H.
-Dudjom Yangsi Rinpoche will give Ter Kha Dun Du, Throma, and Long Life empowerments, as well as meditation teaching.
+H.H.
+Dudjom Yangsi Rinpoche gave Ter Kha Dun Du, Throma, and Long Life empowerments, as well as meditation teaching.